 Similar functionality with mixed content on one player (360 / 3D, video and regular images) can be also achieved with this extension / example, where depending on the settings you can enable mouseover zoom as preview for your high-resolution images.Proceed to multimedia swipe gallery example and documentation or read more on this page...

 3D photography images are multiline or multi-row 360 images.
-Pictures of an object are taken not only from each angle horizontally but also from each angle where the camera is shifted vertically.
+Photos of an object are taken not only from each angle horizontally but also from same angles, when the camera is shifted vertically following the spherical path.
 AJAX-ZOOM does support this multi-row 360 images too.
 An explanation of how images should be arranged can be found in this example.

 If you want to create not only semi-spherical but also full spherical 3D product views, please pay attention to the naming and the order of the files for frames, which should show the object from below.
 These files have to be named in the mirrored order.
 It is also easy to make clear why: take a coin and turn it leftwards looking from top position.
 Turning the coin in the same direction look at it from below.
 As you can see, the coin now turns to the right.Still having questions?
 Please contact or read more on this page...

 AJAX-ZOOM has many possibilities to create picture galleries.
 Here is a gallery with "internal" slider, which can be arranged vertically or horizontally.
 As basically everywhere within AJAX ZOOM, all thumbnails are generated instantly.
 There are several predefined methods to determine which images supposed to be loaded into the gallery.
 You can pass a list of individual image paths or you can specify a folder path from which AJAX-ZOOM will instantly read all images and add them to the gallery.Proceed to basic 2D example integration with horizontal gallery or read more on this page...